Functional Collection Programming with Semi-Ring Dictionaries: Language

 \section{Language}

 \lang is a purely functional, domain-specific language inspired by efforts from languages developed in both the programming languages (e.g., Haskell, ML, and Scala) and the databases (e.g., AGCA~\cite{dbtoaster} and FAQ~\cite{abo2016faq}) communities.
-This language is appropriate for collections with sparse structure such as database relations, functional collections, and sparse tensors. \lang also provides facilities to support dense arrays.
+This language is appropriate for collections with \textit{sparse} structure such as database relations, functional collections, and sparse tensors.
+Nevertheless, \lang also provides facilities to support dense arrays.

 Figure~\ref{fig:lang} shows the grammar of \lang for both expressions (!e!) and types (!T!).
-Next, we show the building blocks of \lang.
+We first give a background on semi-ring structures.
+Then, we introduce the kind and type systems of \lang (cf. Figure~\ref{fig:typesystem}).
+Afterwards, we continue by introducing semi-ring and iteration constructs.
+Finally, we show how arrays and sets are encoded in \lang.